KansasCityWomeninTechnology/djangofest_tutorial/en/code_editor/instructions.md

 # Setting Up Visual Studio Code

-## Customize Your Setup
+## Customize Your Setup (optional)
 **Configure Settings:**
-    - Go to `File > Preferences > Settings` to customize your editor settings, such as font size, tab size, and more.
+Head to `File > Preferences > Settings` to customize your editor settings, such as font size, tab size, and more.

 ## Enable Autosave
 1. **Open Settings:**